 Christmas safety tips: Even doctors can’t be sure, based on observation alone, when someone is having a heart attack.
 While pressure on the chest is the most common symptom, a heart attack doesn’t have to be of the dramatic Hollywood variety.
 “Sudden chest, neck, throat, jaw or arm discomfort, or shortness of breath or nausea that comes out of the blue needs to be taken seriously,” says Abramson.
 Family history of heart problems, high blood pressure, high cholesterol, smoking, diabetes, and being overweight increase your risk.
 “There are quick and simple tests that can be done in an emergency room to confirm whether you’re having a heart attack,” says Abramson.
 When in doubt, play it safe by heading straight to the hospital.

 Learn to spot the silent signs of a heart attack.

 You leave lit candles and stovetop items unattended

-Christmas trees are, of course, a fire hazard, but the biggest cause of home fires, by far, is cooking, accounting for 20 per cent of fires in 2007, the last year for which data is available.
+Christmas trees are, of course, a fire hazard, but the biggest cause of home fires, by far, is cooking, accounting for 20 per cent of fires in 2007.
 Another culprit?
 Candles.
 Fire statistics collected in Alberta during the holiday season (Dec.
 15 to 31) over a five-year period from 2005 to 2009 showed that candle fires doubled compared to the rest of the year.